-It’s a form of marketing where you act a middle man between the searcher and company that sells a product.
+It’s a form of marketing where you act as a middleman between the searcher and the company that sells a product.

 For example, this is an affiliate link that leads to a proofreading course by Caitlin Pyle.
 That one course is all you need to become an expert proofreader.

 If you click and then sign up, I will receive a commission because my site is a middleman between you and Caitlin Pyle.

 Neat, don’t you think so?
 And it’s all passive, which means it works on its own.

 Here’s an infographic that explains the concept better

 And if you’re curious about affiliate marketing, I highly recommend you read my Wealthy Affiliate review.